TALES OF AN ANCIENT EMPIRE

 The end credits of The Sword and the Sorcerer promised that the saga would be continued in Tales of an Ancient Empire.
-This never emerged and for many years most assumed that this would be something akin to Buckaroo Banzai vs the World Crime League, the third season of The Tripods (1984-6) or other long-awaited projects such as George Lucass Star Wars prequels, Mad Max 4, Land of the Dead (2005) and Dario Argentos Mother of Tears: The Third Mother (2007) where the promise dragged out so long that most assumed it would never ever emerge.
+This never emerged and for many years most assumed that this would be something akin to Buckaroo Banzai vs the World Crime League, the third season of The Tripods (1984-6) or other long-awaited projects such as George Lucass Star Wars prequels, Land of the Dead (2005), Dario Argentos Mother of Tears: The Third Mother (2007) and Mad Max: Fury Road (2015) where the promise dragged out so long that most assumed it would never ever emerge.
 Now, 28 years after The Sword and the Sorcerer premiered, Tales of an Ancient Empire makes it to dvd screens.
 There was 46 years between The Wizard of Oz (1939) and Return to Oz (1985) but Tales of an Ancient Empire may hold the record for the longest period between an original and a sequel still involving the people from the first film, just beating out Tron Legacy (2010) and Tron (1982) by several months.

 Tales of an Ancient Empire has only been granted an impoverished and cheap budget.
 This is particularly noticeable during the early scenes with the overthrow of the kingdom of Abelar where the massed vampire onslaught seems to consist of no more than the sound effects of fighting taking place off screen as the camera looks down a hallway and occasional shots of people having their throats bitten that give the impression they were shot in closeup in front of a set of drapes.
 There are some incredibly cheap digital effects, notably the vampire transformations and digital gore effects and in particular the shots of the sailing ship departing to sea, which are so two-dimensional that you wonder if it is not meant as a stylistic caricature.
 On the other hand, when the party venture out into the wider world, Albert Pyun does a passable job at depicting various village streets, inns and the like with the texture and colour that you usually get in fantasy cinema.
 These only make the Abelar scenes look even more impoverished by comparison it was a poor choice to open the film on something that looks so cheap as it only puts audiences critical hackles up for the film that is to follow.
 Another bizarrely funny effect is the vampire teeth, which leaves the actors in question talking as though they have their mouths full.